TechnionTDK/jbs-json23plet/README.md

 # json23plet
 A command-line tool for generating RDF triplets from Jsons input

-# Installation
+## Getting Started

+### Prerequisites
-1. Install maven on your machine. to do so, type mvn in your command line and follow instructions
+Install maven on your machine.

+      apt-get install maven

+### Installation

 1. Git clone jbs-json23plet repository to a directory

-1. Go into the jbs-json23plet directory
+         git clone git@github.com:TechnionTDK/jbs-json23plet.git

-1. Run "./json23plet.sh -b" to build the json23plet project
+1. Go into jbs-json23plet/ and build the project

-1. Run "git update-index --assume-unchanged config.json". <br />
+         ./json23plet.sh -b

+1. Untrack the configuration file from git

-this command will prevent from your local config.json to be pushed into the GitHub repository
+         git update-index --assume-unchanged config.json this command will prevent from your local config.json to be pushed into the GitHub repository

 # Usage